This hilarious dog vs. cat diary has made the rounds but it’s still pretty funny. If you haven’t seen it before enjoy 🙂

 The bird has got to be an informant.
 I observe him communicating with the guards regularly.
 I am certain that he reports my every move.
 My captors have arranged protective custody for him in an elevated cell, so he is safe.
 For now…

-Here is my tongue in cheek cloud vs enterprise software salesperson version
+Here is my tongue in cheek cloud vs on premises software salesperson version

 Diary of the cloud salesperson …